Huainan Anhui, China Travel Guide

 Shared dishes are common.
 Observe local table manners.

-Always seek permission before photographing individuals, for kids especially or in rural areas.
+Always seek permission before photographing individuals, for the little ones especially or in rural areas.

 Direct contact with accommodations and attractions regarding their facilities is best.
 Traveling with a companion can assist with navigation and communication.